 There are many career options for students who are preparing to graduate with a degree in Risk Management and Insurance.
 Some potential careers in the field are: agents, brokers, claims adjusters, financial planners, loss control, actuaries, risk managers and underwriters.

-Visit the Walker College of Business Career Services page: https://businesscareers.appstate.edu/ for detailed career planning information.
+Visit the Walker College of Business Career Services page for detailed career planning information and use this resource as you prepare your one-page college resume. https://businesscareers.appstate.edu/career-coaching .

 Gamma Iota Sigma Job & Internships Board